leylamemiguven/twitter-sentiment-analysis/README.md

 Here the phrase "bok gibi olmuş bir daha olmasın" translates to "This is so bad like s*it, please don't let it happen again".
 As this is a negative sentiment, it is classified as negative.

+Feel free to enhance or customize this project as needed!